infinitered/ignite/docs/cli/Troubleshooting.md

 sidebar_position: 145
 ---

-# Upgrading Ignite
+# Troubleshooting

-If you run into problems, first search the issues in this repository.
+If you run into problems, first search the issues in the [GitHub repository](https://github.com/infinitered/ignite/issues).
 If you don't find anything, you can come talk to our friendly and active developers in the Infinite Red Community Slack ([community.infinite.red](http://community.infinite.red)).

 ## Troubleshooting setup